It's a thrill and a delight to have you here, Rush Limbo, behind the golden EIV microphone, as always.

 They can't get the cloture.

-And so this the House has to come back with a different bill that would get Democrat support.
+And so the House has to come back with a different bill that would get Democrat support.

-The only bill that would do that would be to do nothing.
+And the only bill that would do that would be to do nothing and let Obama get his amnesty paid for.

 So here's Boehner answering Chris Wallace's question again.